What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of photographers is projected to decline 6 percent from 2016 to 2026.
+Employment of photographers overall is projected to decline 6 percent from 2018 to 2028.
+However, employment of self-employed photographers is projected to grow 10 percent from 2018 to 2028.

 Although postsecondary education is not required for most photographers, many take classes or earn a bachelor’s degree in a related field because such an education can improve their skills and employment prospects.